PetorSFZ/sfz_tech/README.md

-# Phantasy Engine - Shared Renderer Interface
+# Phantasy Engine - Shared Interface
-Shared interface for all Phantasy Engine renderers.
+Shared interface for decoupled Phantasy Engine systems (such as renderers).